CBSE Class 9 Maths Notes

 Chapter 10: Circles

-A circle is a geometrical shape which is defined as the locus of points that moves in a plane so that its distance from a fixed point is always constant.
+Be it a bottle cap or the merry-go-round – the circle is a part of our day-to-day life and is included in everything we saw.
+But how exactly circle came to be?
+To explain it in mathematical words, a circle is a geometrical shape that is defined as the locus of points that moves in a plane so that its distance from a fixed point is always constant.
 This fixed point is the Centre of the circle while the fixed distance from it is called the radius of the circle.

 - Circles and its Related Terms